 Despite the limitations, an observational study can be a valid approach.
 However, you must ensure that your research accounts for confounding variables.
 Fortunately, there are several methods for doing just that!

-On the other hand, observational studies don’t use random assignment and confounders can be distributed disproportionately.
+Because observational studies don’t use random assignment, confounders can be distributed disproportionately between conditions.
 Consequently, experimenters need to know which variables are confounders, measure them, and then use a method to account for them.
-It involves more work and the additional measurements can increase the costs.
+It involves more work, and the additional measurements can increase the costs.
 And there’s always a chance that researchers will fail to identify a confounder, not account for it, and produce biased results.
 However, if randomization isn’t an option, then you probably need to consider an observational study.

 Trait matching and statistically controlling confounders using multivariate procedures are two standard approaches for incorporating confounding variables.